Suzuki Katana: Production

 So radical was the design departure from previous mass-market cycles that most major motorcycle magazines of the era thought the design would not appeal to the masses.
 Nevertheless, the Katana was a sales success, and it had a lasting impact on motorcycle design.
 Portions of the design ethos are still visible in many current sport bikes, including the faired-in seat and tank.

 Factory variants

 Several variants of the 1982 (Z model year) Katana 1100SZ were produced by Suzuki to support racing.

 GSX1000SZ

 The GSX1000SZ (circa 1981) was a 998cc variant of the GSX1100SZ produced in sufficient numbers to homologate the bike as a production machine that was eligible for racing modification under the then-current international superbike racing rules (which included a 1000 cc displacement limit).
 The GSX1000SZ had frame serial numbers beginning with GS10X-500001~, and were fitted by the factory with a performance inlet camshaft (part 12711–49201) paired with the same exhaust camshaft as the standard GSX1100SZ (part 12700–45820).
-The 1000SZ also sported round-slide Mikuni VM32SS carburetors and was often fitted with optional wire wheels, which were lighter and—with an 18" rear—allowed tire choices more suitable for the track.
+The 1000SZ also sported round-slide, oval bore Mikuni VM32SS carburetors and was often fitted with optional wire wheels, which were lighter and—with an 18" rear—allowed tire choices more suitable for the track.